VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 - Minimize the number of moving parts in the distributed system.
 - Avoid automated decisions, which may hurt cluster availability, consistency or performance.

-Adhering `KISS` principle simplifies the resulting code and architecture, so it can be reviewed, understood and verified by many people.
+Adhering to the `KISS` principle simplifies the resulting code and architecture, so it can be reviewed, understood and verified by many people.

-Due to `KISS` cluster version of VictoriaMetrics has no the following "features" popular in distributed computing world:
+Due to `KISS`, cluster version of VictoriaMetrics has no the following "features" popular in distributed computing world:

 - Fragile gossip protocols.
 See [failed attempt in Thanos](https://github.com/improbable-eng/thanos/blob/030bc345c12c446962225221795f4973848caab5/docs/proposals/completed/201809_gossip-removal.md).
 - Hard-to-understand-and-implement-properly [Paxos protocols](https://www.quora.com/In-distributed-systems-what-is-a-simple-explanation-of-the-Paxos-algorithm).
-- Complex replication schemes, which may go nuts in unforesseen edge cases.
+- Complex replication schemes, which may go nuts in unforeseen edge cases.
 See [replication docs](#replication-and-data-safety) for details.
 - Automatic data reshuffling between storage nodes, which may hurt cluster performance and availability.
 - Automatic cluster resizing, which may cost you a lot of money if improperly configured.
 - Automatic discovering and addition of new nodes in the cluster, which may mix data between dev and prod clusters :)